tliutony/OpenDSA/RST/en/MHC/scoping.rst

 Local Scope
 ~~~~~~~~~~~

-Recall that mutator methods (or "setters" as they're often called) are used to
-change the values of private fields in a class.
+We often write methods to access and modify the values of instance variables in a class.
 For example:

 .. code-block:: java

-   public class Cat
+   public class Cat {
-   {
        private String color;

-       // ...

-       public void setColor(String newColor)
+       public void setColor(String newColor) {
-       {
            color = newColor;
        }
    }

-This  ``setColor()`` method makes use of both a field and a parameter.
+This  ``setColor()`` method makes use of both an instance variable and a parameter.
 It is important to note that there is a difference in where these two types
 of variables can be used.
 The **scope** of a variable or method refers to where
 it can be used in a program.